agostontorok/agostontorok.github.io/_posts/2020-04-01-time_estimates.md

 Remarks:

--   Derek M. Jones put together [an interesting paper](https://arxiv.org/pdf/1901.01621.pdf) based on his analysis of the SiP dataset and an interview with Stephen Cullum, founder of SiP.
-His analysis also suggests that estimates are not only growing as estimators are becoming more accurate but also decreasing as some task types are repeated more and more.
+-   Derek M. Jones has written  [an interesting paper](https://arxiv.org/pdf/1901.01621.pdf)  based on his analysis of the SiP dataset.
+He is looking forward to analyzing your data as well for free with the condition that he can make an anonymized form of data publicly available.
+This is a great opportunity to get these parameters for your company.
+-   In the current post, I used the lognormal distribution, finding the best fitting distribution though is an active  [field of research](http://shape-of-code.coding-guidelines.com/2012/09/03/descriptive-statistics-of-some-agile-feature-characteristics/).
 -   In the SiP dataset estimates were made by single developers and not as a joint effort, also most of the estimates there are in the sub 2 days range.

-Thanks for the comments of Adam Csapo on the first draft
+Thanks for the comments of  [Adam Csapo](https://scholar.google.com/citations?user=5WMeN5UAAAAJ&hl=en),  [Jürgen Hahn](https://dblp.uni-trier.de/pers/hd/h/Hahn:J=uuml=rgen_T=)  and  [Derek M. Jones](http://www.knosof.co.uk/ESEUR/)  on the first draft.